Multi-Feed Soap Dispenser Systems: How One Reservoir Supplies Multiple Automatic Dispensers

 Common multi-feed layout strategies

-The reservoir is located inside the vanity or cabinet, with refill access from above or through a service panel.
-This is the most common approach in commercial interiors.
+The reservoir is placed inside the vanity or cabinet, with refill access from above or through a service panel.
+This is one of the most common approaches in commercial interiors.

 Remote reservoir in service space